centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 ## Install the extension on Centreon Web

-The tasks explained in this chapter must be performed on the **Centreon central server**.
+The tasks explained in this section must be performed on the **Centreon central server**.

 Install the Centreon MBI repository, you can find it on the [support portal](https://support.centreon.com/s/repositories).